terraware/terraware-server/ATLASSIAN.md

 ### Step 3: Find the Service Desk ID

-The only way to find a service desk ID is via JIRA REST API.
+The only way to find a service desk ID is via Jira REST API.

 ```bash
 curl -D- \